avanavana/esovdb-api/README.md

 The API can queue a GitHub Actions smart-filter dry run and store the JSON result in Redis for Postman-style polling.
 Smart filtering still runs in the watchlist runner; the API only dispatches the workflow and stores the callback result.

+When adding Watchlist sources, smart filtering is opt-in.
+Send `smartFiltering: true` to check the Airtable `Smart Filtering` checkbox; common string values like `"true"`, `"yes"`, `"1"`, and `"on"` are accepted for iOS Shortcut/form clients.

 Queue a dry run:

 ```bash